leadpresence/firebase_onboarding_app/README.md

 - You can get apk from the build android folder
 - run [Flutter pub get]
 - view post in realtime from firebase real time database
--  User can register with name , email and password
-- Usr can login after registrationn with email and password or with google
+-  User can login anonymously

-- User can see all recent news on sports and movies
+- User can see all staff tracking
-- User can switch from sports to movies only
-- user can view profile
+-

-- User can create blog post
+- User can create new tracking

 ![alt text](https://raw.githubusercontent.com/leadpresence/Mblog/a37dfa145646f021bd72594c8eb85ffb4b56a0db/WhatsApp%20Image%202022-09-28%20at%201.01.53%20AM.jpeg)